lucidBrot/Brotkeys.js/README.md

 # Brotkeys.js

+> **Capture and react to user-typed words.
+Make your website keyboard-friendly with minimal effort.**

 Brotkeys builds upon [jaywcjaylove's hotkeys](https://github.com/jaywcjlove/hotkeys) and depends on [their release](https://github.com/jaywcjlove/hotkeys/blob/master/dist/hotkeys.common.min.js) to offer the additional functionality of reacting not only to a given key press, but also to words, by specifying a javascript function that shall be executed.

 ## Features